 – the charter of the educational institution and these Regulations.

-2. Tasks of the Council of the educational institution
+2. Tasks of the Council of an educational institution

 2.1.
-Development of a plan for the development of an educational institution.
+Development of a development plan for an educational institution.

 2.2.
-Participation in the creation optimal conditions for the organization of the educational process in an educational institution.
+Participation in the creation optimal conditions for organizing the educational process in an educational institution.

 2.3.
-Organization of public control over the health of participants in the educational process, over the safe conditions for its implementation.
+Organization of public control over the health protection of participants in the educational process, over safe conditions for its implementation.

 2.4.
-Organization of a study of the demand of residents of the microdistrict for the provision of additional educational services by an educational institution, including paid ones.
+Organization of a study of the demand of residents of the microdistrict for the provision of additional educational services, including paid ones, by an educational institution.

 2.5.
-Providing practical assistance to the administration of an educational institution in establishing functional connections with institutions of culture and sports for the organization of leisure of students.
+Providing practical assistance to the administration of an educational institution in establishing functional connections with cultural and sports institutions to organize leisure time for students.

 2.6.
 Coordination (approval) of local acts of an educational institution in accordance with the established competence.